Table Of Content

 Why It Matters

 An XML sitemap guides search engines, helping them locate and understand your website’s content.
-Errors in the sitemap can lead to incomplete indexing and lower visibility in search results.
+The vital sitemap errors contribute to incomplete indexing and reduced search visibility.
+Most importantly, your search engine rankings take a backseat.

 How To Fix It